 Fill out the form and stay tuned on the Chair, upcoming blogs and our 10 years celebration event!

-During this celebration, chairholder Prof. Dr. Ans De Vos will share her key learnings from a decade of research on sustainable careers.
+During this celebration in May 2022, chairholder Prof. Dr. Ans De Vos will share her key learnings from a decade of research on sustainable careers.

 Next, you are invited by host Lisbeth Imbo to participate in the ongoing conversation on the future of work and careers, together with thought leaders and professionals.